openshift/installer/docs/user/vsphere/privileges.md

 It may be possible to further refine the categories where _All privileges_ have been granted.

+The user also needs the privileges from the `Read-Only` role.
+## Permissions

+The easiest way to ensure proper permissions is to grant Global Permissions to the user with the privileges above (both the listed privileges and `Read Only` role).
+Otherwise, it is necessary to ensure that the user with the listed privileges has permissions granted on all necessary entities in the vCenter.
+In addition, the user must have `Read-Only` privileges on the compute-node VM and all parent entities (`vCenter`, `Datacenter`, `Datastore Cluster`, and `Datastore Storage Folder`).

+For more information, consult [vSphere Permissions and User Management Tasks][vsphere-perms]

 ## Walkthrough: Creating and Assigning Global Roles
 The following is a visual walkthrough of creating and assigning global roles in the vSphere 6 web client.
 Roles can be similarly created for specific clusters.
 For more information, refer to the [vSphere docs][vsphere-docs].